JimDesu/basis-lang/spec.md

 Command-typed values are typed by command-type expressions of the form `:<paramTypes>`, `?<paramTypes>`, or `!<paramTypes>`, with mode markers as suffix on each parameter type per the nameless-context rule (&sect;3.3): `:<Int, Int'>`, `?<String'>`, `!<>`.

 Receivers are *always* applied at the partial-application site for command references (`{logger :: log}` resolves dispatch and bakes the receiver in immediately); non-receiver parameters may be applied or deferred (`_`).
-The full mechanics of partial application &mdash; including the mode-marker filter (CREATE deferred-only, UPDATE applied with ceiling-tracking, READ flexible) &mdash; are in &sect;9.14.
+The full mechanics of partial application &mdash; including the mode-marker filter (CREATE deferred-only, UPDATE applied with frame-reference tracking, READ flexible) &mdash; are in &sect;9.14.

-The three constructional forms &mdash; their capture rules, their ceiling computations, and their mark-conformance rules &mdash; are detailed in &sect;8.
+The three constructional forms &mdash; their capture rules, their slot-residency discipline, and their mark-conformance rules &mdash; are detailed in &sect;8.

 ### 3.17 Scope Blocks: `.scope`